VolpeUSDOT/fra-gctd-model-dev/readme.md

-# FRA Grade Crossing Behavior Detection Machine Learning Model Development
+# FRA Grade Crossing Trespass Detection Machine Learning Model Development
-This repository is home to the python scripts used to modify and train the pre-trained grade crossing behavior detection model.
+This repository is home to the python scripts used to modify and fine-tune the pre-trained detection model.

 #### Folder Structure
 **/PhaseOne**   *Phase one model development using Tensorflow 1.x*